25

 Cash & card payments

-Contactless payment is possible when the amount to be paid is maximum 50 €.
+Contactless payment by card is possible when the amount to be paid is maximum 50 €.
 Larger amounts have to be confirmed by entering the card's PIN code on the payment terminal.

 Please note that companies might have restrictions in accepting large banknotes (usually larger than 50 €).
 Also, 1 and 2 cent coins are not used in Finland.
 Payments can be made using these coins, but the amount to be paid is always rounded up or down to the closest 5 cents when paying by cash.